vi/websocat/README.md

         --oneshot                               Serve only once.
 Not to be confused with -1 (--one-message) --print-ping-rtts                       Print measured round-trip-time to stderr after each received WebSocket pong.
+        --exec-exit-on-disconnect               [A] Make exec: or sh-c: or cmd: immediately exit when connection is closed, don't wait for termination.
         --exec-sighup-on-stdin-close            [A] Make exec: or sh-c: or cmd: send SIGHUP on UNIX when input is closed.
         --exec-sighup-on-zero-msg               [A] Make exec: or sh-c: or cmd: send SIGHUP on UNIX when facing incoming